awsdocs/aws-net-developer-guide/doc_source/cognito-authentication-extension.rst

    :keywords: AWS SDK for .NET examples, {Cognito}

 The CognitoAuthentication extension library simplifies the authentication process of |COG| user pools for .NET Core and Xamarin developers.
 The library is built on top of the Amazon Cognito Identity Provider API to create and send user authentication API calls.
 You can get **Amazon.Extensions.CognitoAuthentication** from the NuGet gallery.

 Using the CognitoAuthentication Extension Library
 =================================================

 |COG| has some built-in :code:`AuthFlow` and :code:`ChallengeName` values for a standard authentication flow to validate username and password through the Secure Remote Password (SRP).
 For more information about authentication flow, see :COG-dg:`Amazon Cognito User Pool Authentication Flow <amazon-cognito-user-pools-authentication-flow>`.

-The folowing examples require these :code:`using` statements:
+The following examples require these :code:`using` statements:

 .. literalinclude:: samples/cognito-extensions.cs
    :lines: 1-10
+   :dendent: 8
    :language: csharp